-First of all, close all communication programs before setting up the audio stream.
+First of all, we would like to close all communication programs before setting up the audio stream.

-Keep in mind for the proper functioning of Voicemod you have to use headphones.
-If you use speakers, the sound will feed your microphone and create feedback that will ruin the experience.
+Keep in mind the for the proper use of Voicemod you have to use headphones.
+If you use speakers, the sound will feed your microphone and create a feedback loop that will ruin the experience.

-Now, we will explain to you how to setup Voicemod App.
-Please, check your settings are as follows:
+Now, we will explain to you how to setup the Voicemod App.
+Please, see that your settings are as follows:

 - Check your Voicemod audio configuration.

 - From the left menu, go to Settings.

-- In Input devices select your real microphone.
+- In Input devices select your actual microphone.

 - Now adjust the slider to have a good audio signal avoiding the red part at the right side of the slider.